carolinechuu/ECE-3400-Team-12/lab1/lab1.md

 ![Preliminary Robot](robot2.jpg)

 # 7. Driving Our Robot Autonomously
+Code is explained and provided below, but check out our video for demos!

 To drive the robot, we have to set up two servos, which are connected to Pin 3 and Pin 5, respectively.
 We used these two pins, because they are the first two pins that can do PWM.
-We created a new tab called "robot.h" that contains functions to drive the robot: walkForward(), walkLeft(), walkRight(), turnLeft() and turnRight().
+We created a new tab called "Robot.h" that contains functions to drive the robot: walkForward(), walkLeft(), walkRight(), turnLeft() and turnRight().

 To drive the robot forward, two servos need to move in the same directions.
 Because the two servos are mirrored of each other, the values we are writing to them are opposite of each other.
 We tested it out and fighured out that writing 180 drive left servo forward and and writing 0 drive the right servo forward.
 To drive the robot to the left, we stop the left servo and drive the right servo forward.
 Similarly, to drive the robot to the right, we stop the right servo and drive the left servo forward.
 To make a fast turn to the left, we drive the left servo backward and drive the right servo forward.
 Similarly, to make a fast turn to the right, we drive the left servo forward and drive the right servo backward.
 ```Arduino